TwitchRecover/TwitchRecover/README.md

 **If you want to help contribute to the project or want help with using the program, please join the discord: [https://discord.twitchrecover.com](https://discord.twitchrecover.com).**

+A full FAQ is present in the Discord under the `#readme-faq`.

 ### Project Roadmap

 - 24th of September - Community council on the future of the project to get the input of anyone interested in participating the project.